JJenus/JJenus/README.md

 - 👋 Hi, I’m @JJenus
 - 👀 I’m interested in ...
-Mostly backend engineering and front-end engineering too, but not a big fan of CSS.
+Mostly backend engineering, front-end engineering, but not a big fan of CSS.
-- 🌱 I’m currently learning ...
-More about Software Engineering and DevOps in the
-ALX SE 12 months program with about 3 months to finish.
 - 💞️ I’m looking to collaborate on ...
-On Java, Javascript, PHP and Vue projects
+On Java, Javascript, PHP, and Vue projects
 - 📫 How to reach me ...
-LinkedIn: Alakere Jenus (there's only person in the world with that name)
+LinkedIn: Alakere Jenus (there's only one person in the world with that name)

 ## I did this, to be motivated to update it.
 <!---